 - A personal statement

 If you meet the entry requirements you'll be invited to a selection day where you'll complete a written test, an individual interview, and a group discussion.
-These selection days normally start in the March before the degree starts, and continue throughout the spring term.
-The selection of students is usually completed by June.

 There are six stages to the selection of students: